sam-paech/auto-antislop/README.md

   This encourages the model to rank *every* chosen token above the rejected one.
   Once a chosen logit is beating rejected by a given margin, it no longer contributes to the loss.
 This helps to avoid unnecessarily moving the weights when chosen is already winning.

-**Three-term MSE regulariser.**
+**Two-part MSE regulariser.**
-  A key part of the loss function is the MSE loss which is split into three terms:
+  A key part of the loss function is the MSE loss which is split into two terms:

     * lambda_mse \* mse_non_target +
     * lambda_mse_target \* mse_target

   Where "target" refers to the chosen & rejected logits for a given training example, and non-target refers to the remaining vocab.

-  We use MSE loss in logit space rather than KL loss, because applying softmax as part of the loss function (like KL does) creates learning pressure on the whole vocab, when we are instead trying to do minimal targeted gradient updates.
+  We use MSE loss in logit space rather than KL loss, because applying softmax as part of the loss function (like KL does) creates learning pressure on the whole vocab, when we are instead trying to apply minimal, targeted gradient updates.

    * **mse_target**: This term applies tokenwise loss pressure on just the target tokens (rejected & chosen) to keep them close to the original weights.
 We apply this separately so that we can apply a weaker MSE loss to the target tokens, allowing them to move more freely than the remainder of the vocab.
 This is because the target tokens need to move significantly relative to one another, since the "rejected" token is typically highest prob by a large margin (that's why it's slop!).
 Generally you should enable *either* mse_target_tokenwise or mse_target_aggregate.
    * **lambda_mse_target**: The scaling strength applied to the mse_target_tokenwise term.
 Set to 0 in the config to disable this loss term.